danielharrell/does_music_move/does_music_move.md

 we wouldn't be having the encounter.
 So for all we know, we might be dreaming.
-Arguing against this prospect, to be sure, is our sense that this is indeed the world we inhabit; our sense, in other words, that we are surrounded by beings rather than seemings, and that we encounter these beings from a being rather than seeming of our own.
+Arguing against this prospect, to be sure, is our sense that this is indeed the world that we inhabit; our sense, in other words, that we are surrounded by beings rather than seemings, and that we encounter these beings from a being rather than seeming of our own.
 But this sense can never be decisive.
-For the cost of inhabiting the world, on this answer, is to be past the point of knowing whether this inhabitance is but a dream.
+For the cost of inhabiting the world, on this answer, is to be past the point of knowing whether this inhabitance is only a dream.

 This, then, is what I take to be the importance of the problem with our talking as if music moved.